Ritu Agarwal (Quality Improvement Core)

 Tatyana Kushner (Care Standardization Core)

 Tatyana Kushner, MD, MSCE is an Assistant Professor in the Division of Liver Diseases with a joint appointment in the Department of Obstetrics and Gynecology.
-She is particularly interested in the impact of NAFLD/ NASH on pregnancy and adverse pregnancy outcomes, as well as women's health.
-She is a co-investigator of multiple NAFLD clinical trials and a co-investigator in NASHNet, which focuses on defining the natural history of NAFLD and identifying patients with NAFLD in clinical practice.
+She is particularly interested in the impact of MASLD/ MASH on pregnancy and adverse pregnancy outcomes, as well as women's health.
+She is a co-investigator of multiple MASLD clinical trials and a co-investigator in NASHNet, which focuses on defining the natural history of MASLD and identifying patients with MASLD in clinical practice.

 Tae Hoon Lee

 Tae Hoon Lee, MD is an Assistant Professor in the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai and a full-time staff physician at the James J. Peters VA Medical Center (Bronx).
-He is a member of VHA Hepatology Field Advisory Board subcommittee in area of NAFLD.
-He is interested in the epidemiology of NAFLD and big data analysis using VA Informatics and Computing infrastructure (VINCI) to identify risk factors for NAFLD progression.
+He is a member of VHA Hepatology Field Advisory Board subcommittee in area of MASLD.
+He is interested in the epidemiology of MASLD and big data analysis using VA Informatics and Computing infrastructure (VINCI) to identify risk factors for MASLD progression.